lmingari/egusphere-2025-6097-synthetic/README.md

 ## Training Dataset

-The training, validation and test datasets used in the synthetic experiments can be obtained by running the following bash script:
+The training, validation and test datasets used for the synthetic experiments can be obtained by running the following bash script:

 ```bash
 ./fetch_data.sh